microsoft/pyright/docs/configuration.md

 **reportTypeshedErrors** [boolean or string, optional]: Generate or suppress diagnostics for typeshed type stub files.
 In general, these type stub files should be “clean” and generate no errors.
 The default value for this setting is 'none'.

+**reportMissingImports** [boolean or string, optional]: Generate or suppress diagnostics for imports that have no corresponding imported python file or type stub file.
+The default value for this setting is 'none', although pyright can do a much better job of static type checking if type stub files are provided for all imports.

-**reportMissingImports** [boolean or string, optional]: Generate or suppress diagnostics for imports that have no corresponding type stub file (either a typeshed file or a custom type stub).
+**reportMissingStubFiles** [boolean or string, optiona]: Generate or suppress diagnostics for imports that have no corresponding type stub file (either a typeshed file or a custom type stub).
+The type checker requires type stubs to do its best job at analysis.
 The default value for this setting is 'none', although pyright can do a much better job of static type checking if type stub files are provided for all imports.

 ## Execution Environment Options